Workers’ Compensation Lawyers

 - Continues until social security income becomes available

-It is advisable to work with an attorney at any point in the claims process but particularly at this point.
+It is advisable to seek legal advice at any point in the claims process but particularly at this point.

 Vocational Rehabilitation’s Next Step Program